conradbkay/llm-commit/readme.md

 - 625 commits/$ using 3.5 Haiku
 - 167 commits/$ using 3.7 Sonnet

+Maybe it'll handle doing several commits from one prompt well, which would reduce cost a lot if using a lot of general codebase context

 ## Benchmarking

+## Misc

 Diff is ugly to present usually, maybe some react package for that

+Probably prefer diffs in plain format since training data might work with diffs, but could try out something like diff/parse-diff/parse-git-diff